opnfv/releng/modules/README.rst

-  from opnfv.utils import SSHUtils from opnfv.utils import OPNFVLogger
+  from opnfv.utils import SSHUtils from opnfv.utils import OPNFVLogger from opnfv.utils import OPNFVException from opnfv.utils import constants

 For further information about how to use this modules directory, contact: fatih.degirmenci@ericsson.com